This interview serves as a reminder regarding the diabolical timeline of America’s hegemonic project. Is Iran the next target “to be taken out”?

-All of these countries are on the Pentagon’s drawing board.
-These countries have been directly or indirectly been the object of US aggression.
-(M. Ch.
-GR Editor)
+All these countries including Lebanon and Iran are on the Pentagon’s drawing board.
+These seven countries have directly or indirectly been the object of US aggression.

 General Wesley Clark.
 Retired 4-star U.S. Army general, Supreme Allied Commander of NATO during the 1999 War on Yugoslavia .